About VLA

 What would the daily schedule look like?

-All of our students, regardless of their grade, start their day on Zoom at 7:30 and they end at 2:45.
-Students participate in all four core classes along with art and PE class.
+All of our students, regardless of their grade, start their day on Zoom at 7:30 AM and they end at 2:45 PM.
+Students participate in all four core classes along with Art and PE class.

-Students in grades 7 & 8 will follow an 8 period schedule giving them 5 minute breaks in between classes and a break for lunch.
+Students in middle school will follow an 8 period schedule giving them 5 minute breaks in between classes and a break for lunch.

 What if help is needed in class?